 At Innova Systems, we put a huge amount of emphasis on the SOLIDWORKS certification – as it is our job to know the software inside out.
 All our technical support staff have a large number of certifications.
 We find that it is a great measure of skill and the preparation is also a really good way to learn the software.

-There are 12 individual exams that SOLIDWORKS users can take, ranging from specific exams in Sheet Metal to a generic one for the creation of drawings.
+There are twelve individual exams that SOLIDWORKS users can take, ranging from specific exams in Sheet Metal to a generic one for the creation of drawings.
 The most recognised of these is the Certified SOLIDWORKS Professional (or CSWP) exam.
-This has been split into 3 1 hour exams – the first section covers part modelling, the second is on configurations, and the third covers assembly creation.
+This has been split into three one hour exams – the first section covers part modelling, the second is on configurations, and the third covers assembly creation.
 All the SOLIDWORKS exams are done online through virtual tester (an online testing facility) most answers are multiple choice, or ask you to fill in specific values from the model.

 Innova Systems’ Technical Manager, Ed Hawkins said: